na-na-hi/renget/archive/how2playba.md

 ![XP requirements](https://i.imgur.com/AVCuFgu.png)
 At max cafe you get ~930 AP a day, but with pvp drinks and refreshes I'd guess it to be anywhere between 7-9 months.

+>How do I get a coloured name in my ID?
+I see accounts that have this.
+It got patched out.
+You used to be able to add a hexcode in ur name for it, but the method got patched.
+The colour stayed.

 # Resources
 In case you didn't see it already, [most stuff is inside the bagguides rentry.
 Use it.](https://rentry.org/bagguides) It also includes the [chibi extraction and posing guide](https://rentry.org/qewdu)